ILGA consultative status controversy

-In the summer of 1993, the International Lesbian and Gay Association (ILGA) gained consultative status on the UN Economic and Social Council (ECOSOC) as a non-governmental-organization, joining 3,000 organisations throughout the world.
-However, that status was suspended in 1994 after a campaign led by conservative US senator Jesse Helms focusing on the membership in ILGA of the North American Man/Boy Love Association (NAMBLA) and other pro-pedophilia groups.
+In 1991, the International Lesbian and Gay Association (ILGA) applied for consultative status with the UN Economic and Social Council (ECOSOC) as a non-governmental organization; its application was initially deferred due to opposition from several member states.
+The application was finally approved at the ECOSOC meeting of 30 July 1993, with only Syria, Malaysia, Swaziland and Togo voting against it.
+However, that status was suspended on 16 September 1994 after a campaign led by conservative US senator Jesse Helms focusing on the membership in ILGA of the North American Man/Boy Love Association (NAMBLA) and other pro-pedophilia groups.
 Helms introduced a bill to cut funding to the United Nations unless it could certify that it did not grant any official status to "any organization which promotes, condones or seeks the legalization of pedophilia"; it was unanimously approved by the senate.
-NAMBLA had been an ILGA member for approximately 15 years, though its inclusion had become a source of increasing discomfort over the years.
+NAMBLA had been an ILGA member for approximately 15 years.
+According to Hans Hjerpekjon, then secretary-general of ILGA, NAMBLA had joined the group early in its history when it was loosely organized and lacked any formal admission criteria, with its inclusion becoming a source of increasing discomfort over the years.
+Despite ILGA adopting a resolution condemning pedophilia in 1990, the organizations in question had never resigned their membership.

+On November 7, 1993, ILGA's Secretariat Committee adopted a motion urging NAMBLA to resign its ILGA membership, and refunding NAMBLA's membership dues for that year; the Committee lacked the authority to expel a member, but proposed that if NAMBLA did not heed the call to resign, then it would urge ILGA's next world conference, scheduled for June 1994, to do so.